DJ Fita

 Kelvin Peter Wanjohi (born 21 August 1994) professionally known as DJ Fita, is a Kenyan DJ, music producer and music journalist from Thika.
-He is best known for remixing Kenyan pop music into upbeat electronic dance music.
+He is best known for remixing Kenyan pop music to Afro House into upbeat electronic dance music.
 DJ Fita is also a member of Fitemba.
-He was nominated for the VJ of the Year 2015 during the annual Stylus DJ Awards.
+He was nominated for the VJ of the Year 2015 during the annual Stylus DJ Awards and Alternative DJ of the Year 2022 at Cafe Ngoma Awards.

 Early life and education

 DJ Fita was born in Makongeni Estate Thika.
 He graduated with a diploma in IT from Jomo Kenyatta University of Agriculture & Technology and a degree in Information Security & Forensics from KCA University.